ali-jafarzadeh/patent-portfolio-transfer/README.md

 ## Output Files

-The notebooks generate several intermediate and final outputs, including:
+The notebooks generate several intermediate and final outputs which are under the main branch
-- `portfolio_clusters_kpss.csv` — patent portfolio transfer dataset with value proxies
-- `portfolio_clusters_eda.png` — exploratory analysis figures
-- `portfolio_clusters_stats.tex` — summary statistics table
-- `top10_transfers_by_size.tex` — largest portfolio transfers by patent count
-- `top10_transfers_by_value.tex` — largest portfolio transfers by KPSS value

-These files support descriptive analysis and reporting.

----

 ## What This Project Does and Does Not Do